JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 **Important**

 This method should be called only by Host or Co-host.
-If any normal user try to perform this you will get error.

 **Declaration**